flaviut/nim-by-example/content/types/enums.md

 title: Enums
 ---
 # Enums
-Enums in Nimrod are like enums in C, but are type-checked.
-There are no anonymous enums in Nimrod.
+Enums in Nim are like enums in C, but are type-checked.
+There are no anonymous enums in Nim.

 ``` nimrod
 type